 - how endo can be found anywhere in the body.

 - how endo has been reported in the medical literature in around 20 people assigned male at birth.
-This is because as fetuses, we have the beginnings of both the biologically male and female reproductive tracts during the first 6-8 weeks in the womb.
-Typically, one regresses and the other develops, so the fetus becomes either biologically male or female, continuing to develop that specific tract.
+This is because as fetuses, we have the beginnings of both the (what’s considered) “male” and “female” reproductive tracts during the first 6-8 weeks in the womb.
+Typically, one regresses and the other develops, so that the fetus has that specific set of reproductive organs.
 However, cells from the reproductive track that regressed can remain behind.

-- why endo is found in embryonic patterns in the body, doesn’t typically spread, and has low recurrence after true excision.
+- why endo is found in embryonic patterns in the body and has low recurrence after true excision.

 For More Info